 Cologne Breakfast, Lunch and Dinner – Tips from a Local

-A friendly art lover and foodie made an effort to suggest several food places especially for the KÖLNER LISTE visitors.
+An art-loving friend and foodie made an effort to suggest several food places especially for our esteemed visitors.
 Café Schmitz is a nice place for coffee, but also for lunch.
 Cafe Extrablatt, the one directly at Eigelstein, close to Ebertplatz, has good prices and is perfect for breakfast or lunch.
 One of the popular club-bars in Cologne is the King George Klubbar, a recommended experience.
 Finally, for those who are looking for a typical “brauhaus” with traditional beer and food, Brauhaus Stüsser is the choice, as previously mentioned.

 Whichever eatery you pick while browsing for Cologne restaurants, we are sure you will not make a mistake.
 You can always grab a pretzel for the road in one of the city’s lovely bakeries.
 For more serious dining experiences, we hope to have helped narrow your choices at least a little, since we know how exhausting art viewing can be.
 Bon apetit!